Sami Yusuf: Notable tours and concert performances

 Playing in Farum Arena, Denmark, Grugahalle in Germany, and De Doelen in the Netherlands, Yusuf introduced his forthcoming album, Wherever You Are.
 He performed in Azerbaijan for the first time in 2006, for the second time in 2015 (14–15 March), and 22 March 2017 in Heydar Aliyev Palace in Baku, 250,000 people attended his performance in Taksim Square in Istanbul to see Yusuf perform in 2013.
 Yusuf has played across four continents, packing venues such as Wembley Arena in London, Shrine Auditorium in Los Angeles ,The Velodrome in Cape Town, South Africa and the Concertgebouw in Amsterdam (with the Amsterdam Andalusian Orchestra).
 He sings in English, Arabic, Turkish, Persian, Azerbaijani, Malay and Urdu and is backed by a range of both classical and ethnic instruments.
 Yusuf also performed in Washington, D.C.

 Yusuf performed in Dubai for the first time in December 2016.
 He premiered the song "Glorification", inspired by the poetry of His Highness Shaikh Mohammad Bin Rashid Al Maktoum, Vice-President and Prime Minister of the UAE and Ruler of Dubai.

 Humanitarian work

 Since early in his professional career, Yusuf has participated in humanitarian initiatives by performing benefit concerts, releasing charity singles, and acting on behalf of organisations to relieve suffering and poverty.
 In response to the 2010 Pakistan floods that wreaked havoc in the country and affected 20 million lives in the summer of 2010, he promptly released a charity single entitled "Hear Your Call", performed in English and Urdu, to raise funds for the displaced Pakistanis in a joint-effort with the UN-sponsored charity organisation Save the Children.

 In 2014, he was appointed "UN Global Ambassador" for the World Food Programme.

+In 2020, Yusuf tweeted his support for Azerbaijan in the Second Nagorno-Karabakh War.